Herbal Treatments For Hair Loss – Top 5 Hair Growth Remedies

 Hair loss is largely down to genetic factors, but other things can cause hair loss such as medication, hormones, nutrition, and thyroid disease.
 A sudden shock or stressful event could be the instigator of hair falling out.
 This type of hair loss typically shows up 3 months after the event and rights itself a few months after that.

-Hair Loss Treatments
+The Problem With Medical Hair Loss Treatments

-But if you follow this sensible advice, there are several herbal remedies for hair loss that you can try.
+But if you follow this sensible advice, there are several herbal treatments for hair loss that you can try.
 These tend to be much gentler on the scalp as medical treatments but can be just as effective at preventing hair loss and causing hair regrowth.

-Herbal Remedies for Hair Growth
+Top 5 Herbal Treatments for Hair Loss

 Here are a few natural hair loss remedies you could try to stop thinning and regrow hair:

-• Ginkgo biloba – Full of antioxidants, Ginkgo biloba stimulates circulation around the follicles in order to strengthen the hair shaft.
+1. Ginkgo biloba – Full of antioxidants, Ginkgo biloba stimulates circulation around the follicles in order to strengthen the hair shaft.

-• Reishi mushroom – This is another Chinese herb said to help prevent the balding process.
+4. Reishi mushroom – This is another Chinese herb said to help prevent the balding process.
 It can be bought in Chinese herb shops.

-Click here for my full Har Vokse review
+Click here for my full Folexin review

 Comments 2